Angeline Varona Flaunts Cleavage & Fit Figure In Bikini Selfie On Instagram

 The glow of the sun highlighted her bodacious curves.
 Notably, some parts of her skin were red from tanning.
 The swimming pool and the vast ocean mostly made up the background.

 Angeline left her long hair untied.
 In the first pic, her tresses were wet from swimming.
-She wore two necklaces and stud earrings.
-For the occasion, she also had her nails painted with a dark polish.
+She wore two necklaces and stud earrings, and for the occasion, she also had her nails painted with a dark polish.

 In the caption, Angeline expressed how she felt about the place.
 She mentioned that the Pacific Coast beach resort is one of her favorite locations.